rakhibherwani/Adavnced-OpenLANE-Workshop/README.md

 ![alt text](https://github.com/rakhibherwani/Adavnced-OpenLANE-Workshop/blob/master/Day-2/22.png)

- Location of Std cells in the floorplan
+ Location of Standard cells in the floorplan

  ![alt text](https://github.com/rakhibherwani/Adavnced-OpenLANE-Workshop/blob/master/Day-2/23.png)

-Run_placement

 Placement
 The next step in the Digital ASIC design flow after floorplanning is placement.
 The synthesized netlist has been mapped to standard cells and floorplanning phase has determined the standard cells rows, enabling placement.
 OpenLANE does placement in two stages:
 1. Global Placement - Optimized but not legal placement.
 Optimization works to reduce wirelength by reducing half parameter wirelength
-2. Detailed Placement - Legalizes placement of cells into standard cell rows while adhering to global placement To do placement in OpenLANE:
+2. Detailed Placement - Legalizes placement of cells into standard cell rows while adhering to global placement

-%run_placement
+To do placement in OpenLANE:

+ run_placement

 For placement to converge the overflow value needs to be converging to 0.
 At the end of placement cell legalization will be reported: